 Though she denied knowledge of what was to come, Hoff later admitted to authorities that she had seen him bringing teenage boys into their garage.

-After his divorce, John Wayne Gacy went on to murder over 30 young men.
-Some were unidentified teenagers, drifters from out of town, and some were local boys who worked for Gacy.
-Gacy even participated in the searches for some of the boys, as he was friendly with their parents and considered a helpful member of the community.
+Some were still-unidentified teenagers, some were drifters from out of town, and some were local boys who worked for Gacy.
+Gacy even participated in the searches for some of the boys, as he was friendly with their parents and was considered an upstanding member of the community.

 Three years later, he used an insanity plea during his trial, hoping for a not guilty verdict.

-He would spend 14 years in prison awaiting his execution, the night before which he returned to his roots, and ordered a bucket of KFC as his last meal.
+He would spend 14 years in prison awaiting his execution, the night before which he returned to his roots and ordered a bucket of Kentucky Fried Chicken as his last meal.